srinidks/k8s-kubeadm-upgrade/README.md

 ## Rollback Flow for your 3 control plane setup

+🔴 ROLLBACK — How to Restore etcd if Something Goes Wrong
+> Use this if the cluster is broken after upgrade — API server down, nodes NotReady, pods missing, etc.
+⚠️ Rollback Rules
+Restore must be done on ALL 3 control plane nodes — not just one.
+Stop etcd on all control planes before restoring.
+Each node gets its own restore with its own peer URLs.
+Never restore from different snapshot files across nodes — use the same `.db` file on all nodes.
+---
 Run this first to get your exact etcd member details:

 ```